-Organising appropriate professional development for early childhood teacher, educators and staff to enable them to work effectively with children living with type 1 diabetes and their families V V V V V Compiling a list of children (including their photograph) living with type 1 diabetes and placing it in a secure but readily accessible location known to all staff.
-This should include the diabetes action and management plan for each child V V ٧ V Ensuring that each enrolled child who is diagnosed with diabetes has a current diabetes action and management plan prepared specifically for that child by their diabetes medical specialist team, at enrolment or prior to commencement Regulation 90 V V Ensuring that the nominated supervisor, early childhood teacher, educators, staff, students, volunteers and others at the service follow the child's diabetes action and management plan in the event of an incident at the service relating to their diabetes V V V Ensuring that a risk minimisation plan is developed for each enrolled child living with type 1 diabetes in consultation with the child's families, in accordance with Regulation 90(iii) R V V Providing the service with a current diabetes action and management plan prepared specifically for their child by their diabetes medical specialist team V Working with the approved provider to develop a risk minimisation plan for their child V Ensuring that a communication plan is developed for staff and families at enrolment in accordance with Regulation 90(iv) , and encouraging ongoing communication between families and staff regarding the management of the child's medical condition R V V V V Working with the approved provider to develop a communication plan V Communicating daily with families regarding the management of their child's diabetes √ V V V Ensuring that families provide the service with any equipment, medication or treatment, as specified in the child's individual diabetes action and management plan.
-R V V Ensuring that programmed activities and experiences take into consideration the individual needs of all children, including children living with type 1 diabetes V V V Ensuring that children living with type 1 diabetes are not discriminated against in any way and are able to participate fully in all programs and activities at the service R V V V Following appropriate reporting procedures set out in the Incident, Injury, Trauma and Illness Policy in the event that a child is ill or is involved in a medical emergency or an incident at the service that results in injury or trauma (Regulation 86).
-R ٧ ٧ V
+11. Compiling a list of children (including their photograph) living with type 1 diabetes and placing it in a secure but readily accessible location known to all staff.
+This should include the diabetes action and management plan for each child R V V V V 12.
+Ensuring that each enrolled child who is diagnosed with type 1 diabetes has a current diabetes action and management plan prepared specifically for that child by their diabetes medical specialist team, at enrolment or prior to commencement Regulation 90 R V V 13.
+Ensuring that the nominated supervisor, early childhood teacher, educators, staff, students, volunteers and others at the service follow the child's diabetes action and management plan in the event of an incident at the service relating to their diabetes R V V V 14.
+Ensuring that a risk minimisation plan is developed for each enrolled child living with type 1 diabetes in consultation with the child's families, in accordance with Regulation 90(iii) R V V 15.
+Providing the service with a current diabetes action and management plan prepared specifically for their child by their diabetes medical specialist team √ 16.
+Working with the approved provider to develop a risk minimisation plan for their child √ 17.
+Ensuring that a communication plan is developed for staff and families at enrolment in accordance with Regulation 90(iv), and encouraging ongoing communication between families and staff regarding the management of the child's medical condition R √ V √ V 18.
+Working with the approved provider to develop a communication plan V 19.
+Communicating daily with families regarding the management of their child's diabetes V V V V 20.
+Ensuring that families provide the service with any equipment, medication or treatment, as specified in the child's individual diabetes action and management plan.
+R V V 21.
+Ensuring that programmed activities and experiences take into consideration the individual needs of all children, including children living with type 1 diabetes V V V 22.
+Ensuring that children living with type 1 diabetes are not discriminated against in any way and are able to participate fully in all programs and activities at the service R V V 1 23.
+Following appropriate reporting procedures set out in the Incident, Injury, Trauma and Illness Policy in the event R V V V that a child is ill or is involved in a medical emergency or an incident at the service that results in injury or trauma (Regulation 86).